Durga2597/CommunityClassroom-Git/README.md

-Durga made this change - this is example to make a merge conflict
+This is example to make a merge conflict changed by durga - temp